Son of NY Supreme Court judge linked to Capitol riots arrested

 NYC MAN WHO BREACHED US CAPITOL IS SON OF PROMINENT BROOKLYN JUDGE

-Mostofsky faces multiple charges for his role in Wednesday's siege, including the theft of government property.
+Mostofsky faces multiple charges for his role in Wednesday's siege, including the theft of government property, knowingly entering or remaining in a restricted building or grounds without lawful authority, knowingly, with intent to impede government business or official functions, engaging in disorderly conduct on capitol grounds, and unlawful entry and disorderly conduct.

 In viral photos, a maskless Mostofsky can be seen holding a police riot shield and wearing a bulletproof vest over his own fur pelts.